Angry Woman Yelling into a Megaphone in front of a blue wall outside

 7. Promote on social

 People love social!
-In 2020, people spent an average of 145 minutes per day on social media!
 It’s a great place to tease and announce your new website because people are always watching and listening.

 Fun idea: Can you gamify your launch to engage with your followers?
 Run a contest, get people to guess how many hours the project took, or encourage people to “tag a friend” for a chance to win a prize.